Heung Gong Style – Four essential tips to be that HK cool guy

 No no, we’re not talking about pot.
 We’re talking about your hair.
 And yes, we also realise it’s not technically an item, but these days it might as well be.
 Most of today’s men have ascribed to a precision, razor sharp, barbershop hair cut.
 Super neat and tight fades and a slicked back top for a scumbag boogie look.

 Gone are the days of awful Mong Kok swiped to the side bangs and in comes the man, who isn’t afraid to show his face.
 One of the best places to get the perfect cut is the Hair House by Adam Chan in Central.
-All the chic and sleek guys go there.
+All the chic and sleek guys go there to get a new hairstyle.

 Yup, it’s all about getting a good bump these days and HK men are really upping their fitness game at the beach in speedos or at the gym in their activewear outfits.
 Tighter is better and HK guys wouldn’t be caught dead without their running shorts worn over compression tights from 2XU or Under Armour.
 The preferred colour for the workout top and sneakers is usually some shade of neon to contrast against that golden tan they’ve been working on.